The most important midterm elections to watch ahead of Election Day

 Nevada’s Senate race could go either way.
 Ron DeSantis and Greg Abbott likely to cruise to re-election.
 And John Fetterman still leads in Pennsylvania, Eric Garcia writes

-Election Day is less than a month away and the 2022 midterm races are entering their final sprint.
+Election Day is just weeks away and the 2022 midterm races are entering their final sprint.

 Conversely, Democrats hope to make abortion a centrepiece of the election, but also hope to point “MAGA Republicans” as threats to democracy and highlight the January 6 insurrection.